 Discover Citrix Cloud Connector from CVAD service.
-Lets you control whether the agent discovers Cloud Connector information from the relevant Citrix Virtual Apps and Desktops (CVAD) service deployment if you have not yet configured Cloud Connectors for the agent.
+Lets you control whether the agent discovers Cloud Connector information from the relevant Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) deployment if you have not yet configured Cloud Connectors for the agent.
 The agent then connects to the corresponding Cloud Connector machines.

-- This setting is designed for scenarios where the WEM agent is running in a CVAD service deployment.
+- This setting is designed for scenarios where the WEM agent is running in a Citrix DaaS deployment.

 - This policy setting does not work if Cloud Connectors are configured during agent installation or the Citrix Cloud Connectors policy setting is enabled.

 Infrastructure server.
 Not required for WEM service.
 Leave state “Not configured.”

 VUEMAppCmd extra sync delay.
 Specifies, in milliseconds, how long the agent application launcher (VUEMAppCmd.exe) waits before published resources are started.
 This ensures that the necessary agent work completes first.
 The recommended value is 100 through 200.
 The default value is 0.

 Although the .NET Framework can be automatically installed during agent installation, we recommend that you install it manually before you install the agent.
 Otherwise, you need to restart your machine to continue with the agent installation, and it might take a long time to complete.